archted/github/readme11.txt

-git is a version control system git is a lal oj
+git is a distributed version control system git is a so cool git has a index called stage.